stephenmhall/PiHeating/README.md

 git clone the files in from the link provided by Git.
 This will create a PiHeating folder with the required files inside.

 i.e. "$ git clone https://github.com/stephenmhall/PiHeating.git" you can then use "$ git pull" to get latest files after any changes.
+Be carefull as this might include the variables.txt file which would overwrite your settings.
+Best to make a backup before updating.

 Edit the variables.txt file before running to match your Pi IP address and your MAX Cube IP address.
 The database should be created and populated with the MAX valves and thermostats on first run.